rajtandel21/PostIts-Client/README.md

 PostIt's is a website where anonymous users can post and comment on other people's posts.

+To visit the site click this [link](https://postits.netlify.app/).
+Here is the url for our API `https://postits-site.herokuapp.com/posts`.

 ## Installation

 * Clone and download this repo.